Call us today to schedule a visit: 407-767-2477

 Over the last several years there has been media speculation that Autism is caused by the administration of vaccines.
 There is now a huge body of international scientific research disputing the claim that MMR or other vaccines cause Autism.
 The same is true regarding the preservative Thimerosal.

 The Medical community has made giant strides in the fight against diseases that have killed millions.
-Smallpox, meningitis, polio and diphtheria are terms that parents do not have to hear used to describe their children anymore, at least in the United States.
-Our duty as physicians and nurses compel us to educate our patients to not let down their guard against these diseases which unfortunately are only half the battle.
+Smallpox, meningitis, polio, and diphtheria are terms that parents do not have to hear used to describe their children anymore, at least in the United States.
+Our duty as physicians and nurses compel us to educate our patients to not let down their guard against these diseases.

-Despite this research, it has been difficult to convince the public of these facts because of the emotional issues propagated by the media.
+Despite this research, it has been difficult to convince the public of these facts because of the emotional issues propagated by disreputable websites and celebrities.

 Therefore, our physicians and nurses recommend and will follow the schedule of childhood vaccines published by the Centers for Disease Control and Prevention.
 We will not split MMR vaccine into separate components.
 We will not follow alternative schedules published on the Internet that are based on anecdote and hysteria.
 Our Physicians are the best trained to advise you on vaccine preventable disease for your child and the appropriate time for their administration.